espressif/esp-idf/examples/system/deep_sleep/README.md

 ## Example Output

-On initial startup, this example will detect that this is the first boot and output the following low:
+On initial startup, this example will detect that this is the first boot and output the following log:

 ```
 ...